Edith Craig: Theatre career

-Craig joined Henry Irving's Lyceum Theatre company in 1890 as a costume designer and actress, touring America in 1895 and 1907 under the stage name Ailsa Craig.
+Craig joined Henry Irving's Lyceum Theatre company in 1887 as a costume designer and actress, touring America in 1895 and 1907 under the stage name Ailsa Craig.
+She appeared with Henry Irving in a number of plays at the Lyceum, including The Bells (1895).
+In 1895 her performances in Pinero's Bygones and Charles Reade's The Lyons Mail were praised, respectively, by George Bernard Shaw and Eleonora Duse.
+Shaw was a family friend and wrote several roles specifically for her.
+In his play Candida, it is believed that the role of Prossy was created for Craig, who originally played the role.
+Craig also acted in plays by Henrik Ibsen, and toured with Mrs Brown-Potter and the Independent Theatre.
+She eventually lost interested in acting.
 She was noted for historically accurate costumes and gained recognition for them.
-Like her younger brother, Craig appeared with Henry Irving in a number of plays, including The Bells (1895).
-In 1895 her performances in Pinero's Bygones and Charles Reade's The Lyons Mail respectively were praised by George Bernard Shaw and Eleonora Duse.
-George Bernard Shaw was a family friend of Craig's, he wrote several roles specifically for her.
-In Bernard Shaw's play Candida, it is believed that the role of Prossy was created for Craig, who originally played the role.

-Craig also acted in plays by George Bernard Shaw and Henrik Ibsen, toured with Mrs Brown-Potter and the Independent Theatre.
-During this time, she began to take over managing her mother’s career.
-In 1899, Irving employed her to make the costumes for his production of Robespierre, which led to her going into business as a dressmaker as Edith Craig & Co in Covent Garden until 1903.
-After Ellen Terry left the Lyceum Theatre and went into management, Craig accompanied her on her tours in the English provinces and America as her stage-director, and from then play-production became her chief occupation.
+In addition to her costume work, during the 1890s, she began to take over managing her mother’s career.
+In 1899, Irving employed her to make the costumes for his production of Robespierre, which led to her going into business as a dressmaker as Edith Craig & Co, in Covent Garden, until 1903.
+After Terry left the Lyceum, Craig accompanied her on her tours in the English provinces and America as her stage-director, and from then play-production became her chief occupation.

 Craig founded the Pioneer Players (1911–1925), a theatre society based in London.
 The Pioneer Players were known for producing formerly banned plays, plays on social humanism, women's suffrage and feminism and, from 1915, foreign plays in English.
 The plays in translation allowed the group to reach beyond the Actresses Franchise League and to be accepted into mainstream English theatre.
-Craig's mother, Ellen Terry, was president of the society.
+Craig's mother was president of the society.
 Craig served as the managing director / stage director, and her partner, Chris St. John, served as the secretary.
-An advisory committee included George Bernard Shaw and the President Gabrielle Enthoven.
+An advisory committee included Shaw and the President Gabrielle Enthoven.
 The Pioneer Players has been described by some critics as a women's theatre company, increasing women's opportunities in theatre. for whom Craig produced approximately 150 plays.